Skip to content

 Views of El Cotillo

 El Cotillo is a pretty quiet town on the northwestern coast of Fuerteventura.
-The west coast in particular has the reputation of being very windy so the town is very popular with surfers, who take advantage of the high waves at the coast.
-In general the area is less touristy than other parts of the Canaries but nonetheless offers all amenities of modern tourism with great restaurants and nice little and more modern hotels.
-Also the town itself is just charming.
+The west coast, in particular, has the reputation of being very windy, so the village is very popular with surfers, who take advantage of the high waves on the coast.
+In general, the area is less touristy than other parts of the Canaries.
+Nonetheless, it offers all the amenities of modern tourism with great restaurants and lovely little and more modern hotels.
+Also, the town itself is just charming.

 test